Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

 \subsection{The Structure Abstraction Principle (SAP)}

-As hinted above, the primitives of our nullary PTT allow us to prove the Structure Abstraction Principle (SAP).
-Similar to the SIP of HOTT/UF, or the SRP of binary PTT \cite{DBLP:journals/pacmpl/MuylderND24}, the SAP defines how (nullary) Bridge types commute with other type formers. \cref{tbl:sap-table} lists several SAP instances, including the ones we have encountered so far.
-Each instance is of the form $\forall \cdots\ldotp ((x : \aint)\multimap K) \equiv K'$, where $K$ may depend on some terms and $(x:\aint)$.
+\subparagraph*{For types and terms} As hinted above, PNTT validates the Structure Abstraction Principle (SAP).
+Similar to the SIP of HoTT/UF, or the SRP of binary PTT~\cite{DBLP:journals/pacmpl/MuylderND24}, the SAP defines how each type former commutes with the (nullary) Bridge type former. \cref{tbl:sap-table} lists several SAP instances, including the ones we have encountered so far.
+Each instance is\footnote{Orienting $\mathsf{SAP}_K$ this way enables $\mathsf{SAP}_\cU = \sfGel$ and $\mathsf{SAP}_\Pi = \sfext$.} of the form $\forall \cdots\ldotp K' \simeq ((x : \aint)\multimap K)$, where $K,K'$ may depend on some parameters.
 Note that the instances in \cref{tbl:sap-table} involve primitive type formers $K$.
-In order to obtain the SAP instance of a composite type $K$, we can combine the SAP instances of the primitives used to define $K$.
-This was done e.g.\ in \cref{sec:name-ind} when proving the propositional $\eta$-rule of $\nm$.
-A larger example will appear e.g.\ in \cref{thm:hbump}.
+In order to obtain the SAP instance of a composite type $K$, we can combine the SAP instances of the primitives used to define $K$ (this was done \EG{} in \cref{sec:name-ind} when proving the propositional $\eta$-rule of $\nm$, and is further discussed below).
+Types of DTT can contain terms and accordingly there exists a SAP for terms.
+Let $\mathsf{SAP}_K : K' \simeq (\aint \multimap K)$ be a SAP instance.
+The SAP of the term $k:K$ is a pair $(k', p)$ where $k' : K'$ and $p : \mathsf{SAP}_K\,k' \equiv \lambda(\_:\aint).k$, \IE{} $k'$ is the reflexivity bridge $\mathsf{rfl}\,k := \lambda(\_:\aint).k$ of $k:K$ through the $\mathsf{SAP}_K$ equivalence, up to propositional equality.